vduseev/ipvanish/README.md

 It also caches the response and reloads it only if **120** seconds have passed since the last API call.
 The source file is about ~200 lines of `Python 3` code in a single script.
-The project uses `requests` and `appdirs` packages (for cross-platform implementation of user-app cache folder)
+The project uses `requests` and `appdirs` packages (for cross-platform implementation of user-app cache folder).

 To be honest, this script is dumb as 2 cents, but it solves a problem of quickly listing IPVanish servers.